amar-at-iitm/da6401_assignment2/README.md

 - Unzips the downloaded file
 - Renames the original val/ folder to test/
 - Creates a new `val` folder containing 20% of images randomly moved from the `train` folder.
+- Resizes all the images in each folder to 256*256
+- Deletes unnecessary files( if exist) to avoid errors while training, validation and testing

 #### Dataset Structure After Processing
 ```